 This was that very improvement, which has got the greatest number of positive feedbacks from developers.
-From now on the configuration files are no longer saved in database, but are stored in text files with convenient format .yaml.
+From now on, the configuration files are no longer saved in database, but are stored in text files with convenient format .yaml.
 That’s really cool, undoubtedly!
 We liked it too :)

 The era of tablets and smartphones influences Drupal as well.
-That’s why all built-in themes are now adaptive.
+That’s why all built-in themes are now responsive.
 For example, if you make your browser’s window smaller, you’ll see, that dropdown menu, which appears when you press the main “Menu” button, becomes vertical.
 That’s convenient and quite stylish as well!

 Uses Symfony2 components

-Using Symfony2 components is undoubtedly a great step forward for Drupal in a whole.
+Using Symfony2 components is undoubtedly a great step forward for Drupal as a whole.
 ClassLoader, HttpFoundation and HttpKernel, Routing, DependencyInjection, EventDispatcher, Yaml, Twig, Translation, Process, Serializer, Validator — just the main Symfony2 features, and all of them are being used in Drupal 8.

 New templating engine — Twig

 Drupal 8 allows the contents’ interaction via REST interface, so that it’s possible to create different web applications.
 The new system is capable of transferring the data in XML, JSON and other non-HTML formats, while Drupal 7 wasn’t.